Nima-Khodabandelou/Notes/README.md

 		The ref variable s

 	ex:
-	public class Test
+	public class TestClass
 	{
 	  public static void main (String args[])
 	  {
-	      String a = new String("Sharma is a good player");
+	      String a = new String("Nima is a good player");
-	      String b = "Sharma is a good player";
+	      String b = "Nima is a good player";
 	      if(a == b) // == -> references of two objects are equal or not
 	      {
 		  System.out.println("a == b");